KazakovAS/KazakovAS/README.md

 # Hi there 👋, my name is Alexey!
-I am a <code>👷 Frontend developer</code> and a code reviewer at Yandex.Prasticum.
+I am a <code>👷 Frontend developer</code> and a code reviewer at Yandex.Practicum.
 I am a fan of accessibility, animation and open source.
 Contributor at <a href="https://doka.guide/">doka.guide</a>

 Interested in working on wide projects that benefit people, ready for cooperation😉